 The "Genetic Code" of damask is found everywhere in Syria: even the addition of limestone and marble hills reminds of damask patterns.

-Although many facts point to the eastern origin of patterned steel, there is still no consensus about the historical geography and the
+Although many facts point to the eastern origin of patterned steel, there is still no consensus about the historical geography and the ways of Damascus making art’s spreading.
+Many things remain unsolved in its history, and the origin of the term has several explanations.

 Traditionally it is assumed that patterned armor steel was manufactured in Syria, but many historians of metallurgy argue that the term “Damask” has no relation to the capital of Syria - Damascus.
 In ancient Greece in the first millennium before Christ they used the terms "sideros", "halips" and "kianos" to name different types of steel.
 Hesiod in his "Theogony" calls forged steel products "Adamas": "Instantly created it (the Gaia-Earth) a kind of gray iron - Adamas ... made a huge scythe ...
 She (Hydra) was killed by the son of Zeus (Hercules) with a gray Adamas ...".
 The same term was used by Pindar, Herodotus, Plato and Plutarch in their writings.
 Later the word was borrowed from Greek by Latin (adamas) and used to specify hard metals.
 In the IX century BC Hesiod used that term to describe the gun metal.
 It is possible that the ancient word “Adamas” underwent phonetic changes and became known as Damask over the time.